edinburgh-napier/set09121/lectures/lecture5.md

 - Object Behaviours
  - Abstract level - constructor, update, render, destructor.
 - Relationships between Objects.
- - More on this shortly.
+ - Handled in the game loop level and we will see later in the *Scene* level
 - Interaction with the system.
- - External system control - not modelled.
+ - External system control.

 ---